simonsobs/sotodlib/docs/toast.rst

 -------------------

 When running workflows in batch mode, we typically use a slightly different structure from a notebook.
 There are helper functions in toast to parse operator options from the commandline and / or a config file, and to automatically create named instances of those operators for use in workflow.
-There is a large-scale workflow in ``sotodlib/workflows/toast_so_sim.py``.
+There is a large-scale simulation and reduction workflow in ``sotodlib/workflows/toast_so_sim.py``.
 This script has nearly every possible operator in its config options, and they can be selectively enabled or disabled from the commandline or config file.

+For processing data that already exists on disk, you can use ``sotodlib/workflows/toast_so_map.py`` as an example workflow.
+This loads data in the native toast HDF5 format and / or L3 books.

+.. note:: Loading data from books will be added in PR 183.

 Reference